tamanna1564mba25hr-dotcom/ai-document-summarizer-colab/README.md

-# AI & Machine Learning Colab Labs

-## 📌 Overview
+Artificial Intelligence Laboratory Experiments Overview

 This repository contains a collection of Artificial Intelligence and Machine Learning laboratory experiments implemented using Python in Google Colab.

-The purpose of these labs is to demonstrate practical applications of AI, data analysis, and natural language processing.
+The labs demonstrate practical applications of AI in different business domains such as marketing, finance, operations, logistics, HR analytics, and supply chain management.

+These experiments focus on predictive analytics, recommendation systems, fraud detection, forecasting models, and decision support systems.

-## 🧪 Lab Experiments
+## Lab Experiments

-1. Document Summarizer using NLP
-2. HR CSV Data Generator using Python
-3. Data Visualization using Python
-4. Text Processing and Analysis
-5. Machine Learning Basics
-6. Data Cleaning Techniques
-7. Exploratory Data Analysis
-8. AI-Based Problem Solving
-9. Data Transformation using Python
-10. NLP Experiment using Python
+Lab No.	Experiment
+Lab 1	AI in Marketing
+Lab 2–3	Customer Behavior Prediction Model
+Lab 5–6	Recommendation Engine
+Lab 7–8	Fraud Detection using AI
+Lab 11–12	Credit Scoring using AI
+Lab 13–14	Sales Forecasting using AI
+Lab 15–16	Inventory Optimization using AI
+Lab 17–18	Supply Chain Prediction using Machine Learning Lab 19–20	HR Recruitment Automation using Machine Learning Lab 21–22	Industry Level Logistics Optimization using AI Lab 23	Predictive Maintenance using AI
+Lab 24	Operations Analytics using AI
+Lab 25	HR Analytics – Employee Attrition Prediction Lab 26	Advanced Dashboard for Data Analysis
+Lab 27–28	Decision Support System

 *(More labs included in the repository)*

-## 🛠 Technologies Used
+## Technologies Used

 * Python
 * Google Colab
-* Pandas
-* NumPy
-* Matplotlib
-* NLP Libraries

-## ▶️ How to Run
+##How to Run the Labs

-1. Open the notebook file.
+Open the notebook file.
-2. Click **Open in Google Colab**.
+Upload it to Google Colab.
-3. Run the cells step by step.
+Run the cells sequentially to execute the experiment.

-## 🎯 Learning Outcomes
+Learning Objectives

-* Understand AI concepts through practical implementation
-* Perform data analysis using Python
-* Apply machine learning techniques
-* Work with real-world datasets
+Understand practical applications of Artificial Intelligence Implement machine learning models for prediction and analytics Apply AI techniques in marketing, HR, finance, logistics, and operations Gain hands-on experience with data analysis and decision support systems

-## 📚 Author
+## Author
 Tamanna